Relational Semantic Reasoning on 3D Scene Graphs for Open World Interactive Object Search: Introduction

 In parallel, 3D scene graphs (3DSGs) \cite{armeni20193d,werby2024hierarchical,steinke2025collaborative} have emerged as compact, semantically structured representations for scene understanding.
 Their hierarchical structure makes them well-suited for relational reasoning tasks.
-However, most existing approaches utilize them to ground LLM-based planners \cite{rana2023sayplan,liu2404delta,booker2024embodiedrag,honerkamp2024language,mohammadi2025more,loo2025open,yin2024sg}, leaving open the question of how to efficiently exploit their embedded knowledge without incurring high inference-time costs.
+However, most existing approaches utilize them to ground LLM-based planners~\cite{rana2023sayplan,liu2404delta,booker2024embodiedrag,honerkamp2024language,mohammadi2025more,loo2025open,yin2024sg}, leaving open the question of how to efficiently exploit their embedded semantics without incurring high inference-time costs.

 In this work, we propose \methodname: \methodfullname, an interactive object-search method that performs reasoning directly at the scene graph level.
-SCOUT assigns utility scores to rooms, regions, objects, and containers with respect to a given query by leveraging two key exploration heuristics: room–object containment and object–object co-occurrence.
+SCOUT assigns utility scores to rooms, regions, objects, and containers for a given query using two key exploration heuristics: room–object containment and object–object co-occurrence.
 These scores guide exploration toward the most promising scene elements without requiring computationally expensive online LLM calls.
 To efficiently estimate these utility scores, we introduce an offline procedural distillation framework that extracts structured relational semantic knowledge from LLMs and trains lightweight models to predict containment and co-occurrence priors over scene elements.
 These distilled models retain open-vocabulary generalization while enabling on-robot inference.
 Finally, we present \benchmark, a symbolic, scene-graph-based benchmark that evaluates open-vocabulary relational semantic reasoning without simulation overhead. \benchmark realistically simulates how an embodied agent incrementally discovers rooms, frontiers, and objects, enabling scalable evaluation of exploration strategies.
+We provide an overview of our work in Fig.~\ref{fig:cover}.

 In summary, our main contributions are the following: \begin{enumerate} \item \methodname, a heuristics-based exploration method operating directly on 3D scene graphs. \item A procedural LLM distillation framework that captures open-vocabulary relational semantic knowledge for real-time inference. \item \benchmark, a scalable symbolic benchmark for open-world interactive object search. \item A quantitative analysis of embedding limitations and a comprehensive evaluation showing that \methodname surpasses embedding-based baselines and approaches LLM-level reasoning at a fraction of the computational cost, with successful transfer to real-world robots. \item We make the code publicly available at \url{https://scout.cs.uni-freiburg.de}. \end{enumerate}